Using a VM manager

 - ESXi directly on the host, used when managing a single host server running ESXi.

-You can also log in to a VM manager directly yourself.
-To connect to vCenter Server, use either the vSphere desktop or web client; to connect directly to an ESXi host you can only use the vSphere desktop client.
+You can also log in to a VM manager directly yourself using either the vSphere desktop client or web client (depending on the version of ESXi).

 When creating a Conferencing Node for automatic deployment on an ESXi host, you are asked to select the VM manager to be used.
 If the ESXi host on which you wish to deploy the Conferencing Node is managed by vCenter Server, you must select that vCenter Server as the VM Manager.
 Do not attempt to deploy the conferencing node directly onto the ESXi host (by selecting the ESXi host as the VM manager).